-Control of the chain of custody of paper and specific FSC certifications to ensure the sustainability requirements of our products through supply chain traceability.
+Control of the chain of custody of paper and specific FSC (licence number C105699) certifications to ensure the sustainability requirements of our products through supply chain traceability.

 Quality

 Respect for the quality and reliability of supplies and the management system to ensure high levels of service and product, favouring the creation of long-term partnerships.